primalbrassband/intro_CS/README.md

 chapter4_math.py is an early project from intro CS during my spring semester 2025.
 This displays a robust slope line formula.
 I tend to focus a lot of my programs on graphing and modeling methods.

 tecan_plate_reader program is a simple quality of life code I wrote for work, there is further room for automation but given the destination file is a sharepoint exel document I kept this script bare bones so I don't overwrite something online.

+stoplight project is project 2 in CS2250 summer course at UMSL.
+I added an off button option but beyond that it's a simple interactive graphic.